A topic from the subject of Decomposition in Chemistry.

 Introduction:

-Decomposition of complex molecules refers to the chemical process where complex molecules are broken down into simpler compounds.
+Decomposition of complex molecules refers to the chemical process where large molecules are broken down into smaller, simpler compounds.
+This process can be influenced by various factors and is crucial in many natural and industrial processes.

 Key Points: